Dynamic Workflows: Components

 Inspect the output.
 Notice that the database now contains the OrthophotoCatalog data plus ElectionVoting data, in the correct structure:

-In fact, because the VotingDivisions data had two different types of geometry, they've been dynamically separated into two tables (presumably, GeoPackage does not allow multiple geometry types per table).
+In fact, because the VotingDivisions data had two different geometry types, they've been dynamically split into two tables (presumably, GeoPackage does not allow multiple geometry types per table).

-Answer) The answer to the question is that we need two readers because the source data is in two different formats.
-You could replace those readers with a single Generic Format reader, if you wanted to reduce it all to a single feature type, but this method gives you an easier control of the reader parameters.
+The answer is that we need two readers because the source data is in two different formats.
+You could replace those readers with a single Generic Format reader if you wanted to reduce it all to a single feature type, but this method gives you easier control of the reader parameters.

-Also note that, if you want to keep adding tables to the database, instead of overwriting everything, the writer parameter Overwrite Existing Database can be set to No.
+Also note that if you want to keep adding tables to the database without overwriting everything, the writer parameter Overwrite Existing Database can be set to No.

 Data Attribution